mikegagnon/linked-lists/README.md

 Add the `Node` class and usage example into `linked-lists.js`.

-### How the `Node` class operates

-A `Node` object is an object that stores a value and may (or may not) link to another `Node` object.

-Therefore, you can create a chain of nodes.
+### Linked Lists

+Node objects link together via the *next* field.

-A chain of nodes is a linked list!
+A chain of nodes is called a linked list.

 ### Visualization